 Brad is considered one of the world’s leading branding thought leaders and has been named one of the top 5 ‘Most Indispensable Executives in Tech, Media and Marketing’ for two years in a row by Adweek.
 Brad currently serves as Vice Chairman of the Board of The Humane Society, the world’s largest animal welfare“ organization.

 Bridget Duru serves as an Associate on the investment team at Rethink Education.
 Prior to joining the firm in January 2022, Bridget spent two years at EY-Parthenon, focusing on commercial due diligence for companies in the consumer and education sectors.
 Bridget graduated magna cum laude from Brown University and holds a B.A. in Political Science and Gender Studies.

-Chelsea Morris serves as an Associate at Rethink Impact and has been with the firm since 2015 where she started in the role of Rethink Impact Fellow.
-She has a breadth of experience in both the for-profit and nonprofit worlds, including her previous position of Program Coordinator of the Development Office at the Center for Strategic and International Studies.
+Chelsea Morris is Vice President of Platform at Rethink Impact.
+She has a breadth of experience in both the for-profit and nonprofit worlds, most recently Program Coordinator of the Development Office at the Center for Strategic and International Studies.
 At CSIS, Chelsea secured new donors, tracked revenue, and played a key role with senior staff in transitioning CRM systems.
-In 2012 she started her own company, Love and Be Loved, which sold T-shirts and donated a portion of its profits to the local women’s shelter.
-Chelsea graduated from Penn State.
+In 2012 she started her own company, Love and Be Loved, that sold T-shirts and donated a portion of its profits to the local women’s shelter.

 Director of Multi-Family Development